(Last updated: 2020)

 Björn and Benny's most ambitious project to date has been the musical Kristina Från Duvemåla which opened to rave reviews in Malmö in October 1995, then moved to Gothenburg and Stockholm until 1999.
 Starring Helen Sjöholm, Anders Ekborg, Peter Jöback and Åsa Bergh, it was based on the epic Utvandrarna series of books written by Vilhelm Moberg about Swedish emigrants to America in the 1850s.
 A 3-CD studio recording was released at the end of 1996, producing five singles including Guldet Blev Till Sand (Peter) and Du Måste Finnas (Helen).
 An English translation was undertaken by Björn and Herbert Kretzmer (Les Misérables), resulting in concert versions at the Carnegie Hall in 2009 (released on CD) and the Royal Albert Hall in 2010.
 These performances starred Helen with Russell Watson.

-Various Björn and Benny compositions were released over the years, including Barbara Dickson's The Day The Wall Came Tumbling Down (2002) as a website download.
+Various Björn and Benny compositions were released over the years, including Barbara Dickson's The Day The Wall Came Tumbling Down (2002) as a download.
 They also wrote two promotional songs for Benny's Hotel Rival, 2nd Best To None in 2009 and Merry Christmas, My Friend in 2010, both sung by hotel staff.
 When Sweden's Crown Princess Victoria wed Prince Daniel in 2010, Björn and Benny composed the choral piece Vilar Glad.
 I Din Famn for the ceremony, which was later released as a single.
 When Eurovision returned to Sweden in 2013, the show in Malmö featured the anthem We Write The Story by Björn and Benny with Swedish DJ and producer Avicii.

-Björn and Benny also contributed the songs for Kristina Lugn's play Hjälp Sökes.
+Björn and Benny also contributed the songs for Kristina Lugn's musical play Hjälp Sökes.
 A soundtrack was released in 2013, and the show was broadcast on Swedish Television in January 2014.

 The Hootennany Singers main albums